Harbour Information

 An inshore passage between Carmel Head and the Skerries does exist and is used at slack water by experienced locals.
 It is not proposed to describe it here.
 Suffice to say that any wind against tide situation (with the tide capable of reaching 6 kn), will cause very confused seas, which can rapidly degenerate into breaking seas should wind increase.

 This leaves the other option to pass outside the whole lot, and give The Skerries a good offing of at least a mile.
 In unsettled conditions a clearance of about 2.5 miles would be better.
 The tide here runs South West from +0030 Dover, and turns north east at -0550 Dover.
-It must be borne in mind however that a traffic separation zone guides shipping around this area, and you risk straying into the oncoming lane should you keep to far off the Skerries.
+It must be borne in mind however that a traffic separation zone guides shipping around this area, and you risk straying into the oncoming lane should you keep too far off the Skerries.
 All is clear on the chart.

 Once past the Skerries a turn southwards can be made, and after leaving Langdon Ridge and its associated westerly cardinal buoy (Q(9)15s) on your port side, a course shaped up for the harbour entrance.

 If approaching from the South or South West a good offing needs to be given to the Holyhead Race which lies up to 2 miles off The Stacks.
 The South going tidal flow begins at -0030 Dover, while the North going flow commences at +0530 Dover.
 These streams can reach 5 kn during spring tides close to South Stack, with strong wind against tide conditions producing dangerous breaking seas.
 In general the heavier the weather, the greater the offing should be, as the effects of the tidal race can be felt several miles off.
+For more information see the note made in 2011 in the comments at the bottom.

 In the closer approaches, entry to the harbour is made between the end of the breakwater (Fl(3)G.10s.21m.14M) and a red can buoy Clipera (Fl(4)R.15s) which unfortunately is just off the edge of our harbour chart.